wp-plugins/bad-behavior/README.txt

 = How can I view Bad Behavior's log files? =

 To view the Bad Behavior log, you will need a copy of phpMyAdmin installed, or some other way to view the database.
-Bad Behavior stores its log in the bad_behavior_log table in your WordPress database.
+Bad Behavior stores its log in the wp_bad_behavior_log table in your WordPress database.
 Browse or search through it with phpMyAdmin, the MySQL command line, or another tool.
 At this time Bad Behavior does not come with a built-in log viewer, though this feature is planned.